chrisvarga/sidedoor/README.md

 Side-door is an authentication API HTTP server written in Go.
 Complete with its own built in key-value store, it also handles storing hashed user credentials and tokens.

 Don't let hackers in through a back door.
-Use Side-door — it s secret and requires a key.
+Use Side-door; it is secret and requires a key. :)

 # API